-This covers day to day repairs to the communal area or repair to the exterior of your block e.g. paving, communal lighting, door entry systems, roofing, lifts, drainage gutters etc. Repairs specifically for your block are divided by the number of units in your block.
-Some repairs may be specifically for your property.
+This covers day to day repairs to the communal area or repair to the exterior of your block e.g. paving, windows, communal lighting, door entry systems, roofing, lifts, drainage gutters etc. Repairs specifically for your block are divided by the number of units in your block.
+Some repairs may be specifically for your property as defined in your lease.